qnology/OpenWRT-ShairPort/README.md

 This package also removes the net and the lang branch which are not useful in OpenWRT.
 - Strongswan4 - Replaced by StrongSwan5
 - Perl - Not required as ShairPort C works well.
+-
+If you've issue with compilation, please raise an issue here.
+If it is an issue with playback, please contact the maintainer of ShairPort.